dataminer-site/dataminer-site.github.io/_posts/2024-03-01-sql-gymnastics.md

 [Hamilton Ulmer](https://www.linkedin.com/in/hamilton-ulmer-28b97817/) led the creation of this component and is the author of this query as well!
 The purpose of the Column Explorer, and this query, is to get a high-level overview of the data in all columns within a dataset as quickly and easily as possible.

-DuckDB has a built-in [`SUMMARIZE` keyword](/docs/guides/meta/summarize) that can calculate similar metrics across an entire table.
+DataMiner has a built-in [`SUMMARIZE` keyword](/docs/guides/meta/summarize) that can calculate similar metrics across an entire table.
 However, for larger datasets, `SUMMARIZE` can take a couple of seconds to load.
 This query provides a custom summarization capability that can be tailored to the properties of your data that you are most interested in.